Eleventh grade: Nepal

-Mathematics, social studies, Nepali, and English are compulsory subjects in all streams, but the students can opt to take one subject between math and social.
+Mathematics, social studies, Nepali, and English are compulsory subjects in all streams, although students may choose between mathematics and social studies as one of their electives.

 Israel

 In Israel, eleventh grade is known as "Yud-Aleph" (11 in Hebrew numerals, י"א).
 Ages of the students average at around 16-17.

 Eleventh grade is when Israeli students do their final tests for most of the subjects for their high school diploma (Called "te'udat bagrut", roughly translates to 'diploma of maturity').

-It is considered to be the hardest and most stressful year, because in most schools, There's a final test for every subject besides English, Maths, and their Megamot (1-2 classes the student chooses, it's mandatory to choose at least 1).
+It is generally regarded as the most demanding year, as most schools hold final examinations in every subject except English, mathematics, and the student's chosen Megamot electives (one or two specialisation courses, of which at least one is mandatory).

 Palestinian Territories

 In 11th Grade, ages of the students average at around 16–17.
 11th Grade is when Palestinian students do their final tests for most of the subjects for their high school diploma.

-Many students consider it to be the hardest, and most stressful year.
-In most schools, they do the final test for every subject besides English, math, and Arabic.
+Many students regard it as the most demanding year of their schooling.
+In most schools, final examinations are held in every subject except English, mathematics, and Arabic.

 Malaysia

-In Malaysia, 11th grade also known as Form 5 in secondary school.
-The students at this stage are 17 years old, and it is the fifth and last year in the secondary school. (compare to Form 6/12th grade) This year is critical as the students in this stage sit for one of the biggest and most important national exams; the Sijil Pelajaran Malaysia (SPM) Exam.
-This is a crucial exam that determines the future of the student.
-(Form 6, A-Levels, foundation, or Diploma) Some of them even start work immediately after their SPM.
+In Malaysia, 11th grade is also known as Form 5.
+Students at this stage are 17 years old, and it is the fifth and final year of secondary school.
+At the end of Form 5, students sit for the Sijil Pelajaran Malaysia (SPM), a national standardised examination.
+Results from the SPM determine students' pathways after secondary school, including Form 6, A-Levels, foundation programmes, diploma courses, or entry into employment.

 Mexico

 In some parts of Mexico, 11th Grade is the second year of high school.
-Most students enter this grade at the age of 16, but some might enter as early as 15 or as late as 17.
+Most students enter this grade at age 16, but some might enter as early as 15 or as late as 17.

 Norway

 In Norway, the eleventh year of education is the first year of Videregående skole, equivalent to high school.
-It is not referred to as the 11th Grade, but rather the first grade of Videregående, or VG1.
+It is not referred to as the 11th Grade, but the first grade of Videregående, or VG1.
 Although Videregående skole is not compulsory for Norwegians, approximately 93% of people aged 16–18 enroll.
 There is no upper age limit for starting or finishing Videregående skole, but students cannot enroll earlier than the year they turn 16.